-If it has been awhile since you have used your motorcycle, a more extensive once-over is necessary.
-Check the cables on the bike to make sure that they arent worn or frayed and that the tires are correctly inflated and in good condition.
+If it has been awhile since you have used your motorcycle, a more extensive examination may be necessary.
+Check the bike cables to make sure they are not worn or frayed and that the tires are in good condition and correctly inflated.

 Proper Motorcycle Apparel

-The sense of freedom while riding a bike is what attracts most motorcycle enthusiasts.
-However, when you are on the open road, there is very little, if any, barrier between you and the pavement.
+The sense of freedom is what attracts most motorcycle enthusiasts.
+However, when you are on the open road, there is very little protection for riders.

-Investing in proper riders apparel can provide you with much needed protection if you are involved in a motorcycle accident.
-It is recommended that all motorcyclists wear the following while riding:
+Investing in proper motorcycle apparel can help provide you with more protection in case you have a motorcycle accident.
+Recommended gear for motorcyclists includes:

 - Eye Protection: If your helmet does not come with a face shield, it is important to wear goggles or glasses with safety lenses to protect your eyes.
 In addition to protecting your eyes in the event of an accident, proper eye protection could keep your vision clear of bugs, dirt and other debris from the road.

-- Leather Jacket and Pants: Tough leather will protect a motorcycle accident victim against road rash injuries.
-Road rash is defined as abrasions and scrapes caused by sliding across a paved road.
+- Leather Jacket and Pants: Leather pants help protect a motorcycle accident victim against road rash injuries caused by sliding across a paved road

-- Gloves: Durable, non-slip gloves can protect a motorcyclists hands in all kinds of weather conditions.
-In the event of a crash, a good pair of gloves can help a rider brace against a fall.
+- Gloves: Durable, non-slip gloves can protect a motorcyclist's hands in all kinds of weather conditions.
+In the event of a crash, a good pair of gloves can also help a rider brace against a fall.

 Important Safety Tips While on the Road

-There are a few safety precautions that all motorcyclists should take while sharing the road with other drivers.
-These include:
+There are a few safety precautions that all motorcyclists should take while sharing the road with others, including: